DeVante018/Fake_News_Classifier/README.md

 **NOTE:** THIS IS NOT COMPATIBLE WITH INTELLIJ COMMUNITY EDITON

-In the IntelliJ enviornment install these packages
+In the IntelliJ environment install these packages

 ------------------------------PACKAGES------------------------------